 When tofu is almost done, add 1 TB of olive oil to pan along with Brussels sprouts and cook for about 3-5 minutes until done to your liking.

 Once tofu is ready, mix all of the sauce ingredients in saucepan and heat on very low heat for about 1-2 minutes.
 Take off heat as soon as it begins to bubble slightly.
+If it gets too thick, add a little more veggie broth or water.

 Coat tofu with sauce and serve with Brussels sprouts.